bombasticSlacks/Aspirant/Game/Terminology.md

 ### Opponent
 The opposition of a currently referenced [Character](#Character).
 The character who will be negatively effected by your actions, or you would be by theirs.

-### In Melee
-A character is considered in melee if they are actively fighting another character with a weapon that does not have a specified range.
-Generally, this means they are within 2 meters of an [Opponent](#Opponent) and the [Character](#Character) has either attacked or been attacked.
-See [Being in Melee Combat](Combat#Being%20in%20Melee%20Combat) for more details.

 ### Character
 References a player character, NPC, creature, or other entity that might perform an action, or have an action performed on them.